-Appendix B. Setting the computer IP address in Windows 7
+Appendix B. Setting the computer IP address in Windows® 7 or Windows® 10

-The following instructions apply to a computer running Windows 7, though the sequence for other operating systems will be similar.
+The following instructions apply to a computer running Windows® 7 or Windows® 10, though the sequence for other operating systems will be similar.
+All screenshots are from a Windows® 7 installation.